zachmay/inventorium/report.md

 me.

-Most of the way through the process of developing the API, it became clear that there were some pretty serious shortcomings with the codebase, particularly how it was organized.
-There was too much code in the main file that was not relevant to bootstrapping the application server.
-A file describing the domain model and auxiliary datatypes was strateching into the hundreds of lines (which is a lot in a language as expressive as Haskell).
+Most of the way through the process of developing the API, it became clear that there were some pretty serious shortcomings with the quality of the codebase and how it was organized.
+There was simply too much code in the main file that was not relevant to bootstrapping the application server and the file describing the domain model and auxiliary datatypes was streteching into the hundreds of lines.

-I decided to do a major refactor to imporve the situation.
-I moved a few definitions around, essentially "sketching out" how the code would be organized.
+I decided to do a major refactor to improve the situation.
+I reorganized some data types, essentially "sketching out" how the code would be organized.
 Of course, the project no longer compiled.
 From there, I fixed compiler errors (there were a lot!) until the program compiled.
-The really impressive part was that one it did compile, all of the API endpoints worked just as they did before the refactor.
+The really impressive part was that one it did compile, I re-ran my suite of manual tests and all of the API endpoints worked just as they did before the refactor.

-In my experience with PHP, a refactor of this magnitude would have a similar project a complete disaster.
 Coincidentally, we implemented a similar set of refactorings on a PHP web API at my job at the same time I was working on this project and the contrast between the experiences with those two code changes was profound.
-Seeing how pleasant refactoring could be made struggling with PHP very frustrating!
+Seeing how pleasant refactoring could be with strong static guarantees made struggling with PHP very frustrating.

-I think that the biggest factor that makes refactoring in Haskell so pleasant is the strong, static type system.
+I believe that the biggest factor that makes refactoring in Haskell so pleasant is the strong, static type system.
 PHP code frequently makes use of untyped associative arrays and uses strings or integers to pass around options or flags.
-Even when using a feature called *type hints* to be explicit about what data types a function parameter should be, type mismatches are not reported until runtime.
+Even when using classes to express domain data types and *type hints* to explicitly define what data types a function parameter should accept, type mismatches are not reported until runtime.

-With Haskell, untyped associative arrays are replaced with strongly-typed record data types and a set of flags can be encoded as a sum type.
+With Haskell, untyped associative arrays are replaced with strongly-typed record data types and program flags can be expressed as sum types rather than simple strings or integers.
 Moreover, all of this is checked for consistency before the program even starts to run.
-With the Servant library and its DSL for specifying the type-level definitions of your API, the compiler is able to make even higher level guarantees about your code.
-I do not mean to be hyperbolic, but coming from PHP, this is a revelation and makes me a bit envious!
+With the Servant library and its DSL for specifying the type-level definitions of your API, the compiler is able to make higher-level guarantees about the correspondnce between your handlers and the API specification.
+The practical difference, in terms of confidence in the correctness of code, is enormous.

 ## Future Work

-Much more work would still need to get this project to a point where it were useful to end-users.
-My main focus during the semester I spent working on this was the development of the API using non-standard techniques.
+Much more work is needed to get this project to a point where it would be useful to end-users.
+My main focus during the semester I spent working on this was the development of the API using a non-mainstream language.
 As a result, the front-end is still entirely unimplemented.

-However, in the time between starting the project and completing this report, my team at work began exploring an interesting technology for developing front-end user interfaces: the Elm programming language.
+However, in the time between starting the project and completing this report, my team at work began exploring an interesting technology for developing front-end user interfaces: the Elm programming language [XXXX].

 JavaScript is the standard for developing interactive user interfaces on the web because it is the language that every modern browser understands.
 However, JavaScript has its limitations.
-Like PHP on the server side, JavaScript is a dynamically-typed language and has the same problems in terms of maintainability and lack of tooling to support correct code.
+Like PHP on the server side, JavaScript is a dynamically-typed language and has the same problems in terms of maintainability.

-Elm's approach is to sidestep the problems of JavaScript by offering a language that is heavily influenced by Haskell (in fact, its compiler is writtein in Haskell), that compiles to JavaScript that can run natively in any browser.
+Elm's approach is to sidestep the problems of JavaScript by offering a language that is heavily influenced by Haskell (in fact, its compiler is written in Haskell) that compiles to JavaScript that can run natively in any browser.
 In addition, it offers powerful libraries for implementing user interfaces using a technique known as *functional reactive programming* (FRP).

-In Elm's implementation of FRP, values that may change over time are modeld as *signals*.
+In Elm's implementation of FRP, values that may change over time are modeled as *signals*.
 In particular, mouse clicks, text entries, and so on are viewed as a signal of user interface events.
+The current application state is derived from

+START HERE

-The current application state is modeled with a function that takes the entire past history of the signal of UI events and yields a signal of application state.
+modeled with a function that takes the entire past history of the signal of UI events and yields a signal of application state.
 Finally, the UI is rendered as a function that maps the current application state to the user interface, represented using a virtual implementation of the browser's document object model (DOM).

-So, in essence, Elm models a user interfaces as a signal of UI events that derives a signal of application states that maps to a signal of UI states, with event handlers ready to inject new values into the signal of UI events.
+So, in essence, Elm models a user interfaces as: a signal of UI events that derives a signal of application states that maps to a signal of UI states, with event handlers ready to inject new values into the signal of UI events.
 This is a very clean model and, though it may seem inefficient, Elm manages some very impressive performance metrics.
 For example,